After an action-packed cricket season, there is an opportunity to pause, take a breath, reflect and plan.

 As part of any review, take a scalpel to your monthly outgoings and see what you might have forgotten or need to make a decision on soon.
 Set calendar reminders to review before any deal expires.

-So, there you go…some top tips for saving money that will make an impact as your cricket club plans ahead.
+So, there you go…a few ideas for saving money that will make an impact as your cricket club plans ahead.

 Here on Cricket Yorkshire, we’ll look at insurance and other ways to save and make money in future articles.